TriAnLe171/TriAnLe171.github.io/index.md

 ## Hi, I’m Tri An.

-I’m an undergraduate researcher in **AI/NLP** focused on **multimodal + multilingual language understanding in real-world online settings** (social media, memes, noisy user text, code-switching).
+I’m a senior at Wabash College, double majoring in Computer Science and Mathematics.
+My research focuses on multimodal and multilingual NLP for real-world online communication, especially social media content such as memes, GIFs, and short-form video.
+I’m particularly interested in building culturally and community-aware methods that capture implicit image–text cues and code-switching, and in using these models to study how meaning, framing, and engagement shift across communities, including in high-stakes settings such as misinformation and mental health.
+If our interests match, feel free to drop me an email at: **triandole@gmail.com**.

-**Interests:** multimodal NLP, multilingual / code-switched NLP (esp.
-Vietnamese–English), social media language, retrieval & recommendation, dataset design.
+**Interests:** multimodal NLP, multilingual and code-switched NLP, social media language, information retrieval, misinformation, mental health.

 - Email: [triandole@gmail.com](mailto:triandole@gmail.com)
 - GitHub: [TriAnLe171](https://github.com/TriAnLe171)